Zen0x7/backend_test/README.md

+> Company reject my process just because they don't like the performance.
+Yeah, agree with the dot comment, assholes.

 # Deployment

 > If you have `openssl`, `docker` and ports `80`, `443` and `3306` are available then use `deployment.sh` to start.